Tamrell/Data/README.md

 - Which factories are responsible for which chemical releases?
 Carefully describe how you determined this using all the data you have available.
 For the factories you identified, describe any observed patterns of operation revealed in the data.
 Limit your response to no more than 8 images and 1000 words.

 ### Authors
+De Gedreven Bois:
-Angelo Groot, Hidde Jessen, Philip Kleinbrahm, Sven Boogmans
+Angelo Groot, Hidde Jessen, Philip Kleinbrahm en Sven Boogmans